Mr. Chad Holliday

 Chairman, Gallup

 U.S. colleges and universities are the lifeblood of the nation’s innovation economy — developing the talent, the research, and the pathway to technologies that have differentiated the United States from every other nation over the past 75 years.
 Born from the vision of Tufts University graduate Vannevar Bush, this science and innovation model has evolved and responded to the challenges and opportunities facing the country for nearly a century.
 As America approaches its 250th birthday — and the Council its 40th — what role do America’s universities play today in driving not only the research at the heart of innovation, but also in seeding the economic development crucial to place-making innovation in an era of disruption and discontinuity?
-This leadership dialogue explored this issue — and offered ideas to keep the U.S. university and college system strong, relevant, and responsive to the competitiveness realities of today.
+This leadership dialogue explored the issue — and offered ideas to keep the U.S. university and college system strong, relevant, and responsive to the competitiveness realities of today.

 "I get concerned that the United States is the best in the world at intellectual development, but we have left too much of the entrepreneurship and commercial side of things to up to random chance."